ucsb-cs48-s20/project-s2-t3-slack-bot/docs/DEPLOY.md

 [https://ucsb-cs48.github.io/topics/mongodb_cloud_atlas_setup/](https://ucsb-cs48.github.io/topics/mongodb_cloud_atlas_setup/).

-By the end of step 10 in that guide, you will obtain a value for `MONGODB_URI`.
+By the end of step 10 in the above guide, you will obtain a value for `MONGODB_URI`.
 You will need this value for the next step.

 # Enter environment variables into the `.env` file